 It all started with a text message from my friend Liz saying that she had found a deal for us to fly to NYC and stay in a hotel overlooking Madison Square Garden for four nights at a great price.
 Within 24 hours, our flights and hotel were booked, and a shared Pinboard was created.
 One money-saving tip I learned in this booking process– Always call the hotel to see if they’ll match the discounted price or give you a better deal.
 For an extra $25 per person, they upgraded us from a double twin room to a room with two double beds on the 5000 Club level which includes free WiFi and breakfast.

 The morning after walking around until 2:30am our first night in the city that doesn’t sleep, we needed some major caffeine, so we stopped by Blue Bottle Coffee to try their New Orleans style iced coffee.
-Coffee, chicory, sugar, and milk-y goodness enjoyed while watching the ice skaters in Rockefeller Center.
+Coffee, chicory, sugar, and milk-y goodness were enjoyed while watching the ice skaters in Rockefeller Center and fueling up for a 3-day adventure experiencing the best shows, shopping, and restaurants in New York City!

 Then, we made our way up to Central Park, stopping in Century 21 with its four stories of discounted designer clothes.
 I’m glad this was close to the beginning of our trip, because we (a) wanted to save $$ for the rest of the trip and (b) didn’t want to carry tons of stuff the rest of the day.